NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        In particular, see an example for running a TensorFlow model and an example for verifying a convolutional network in folder python_examples

-       The folder inputs/ contain two sample 14*14 inputs and models/ contains the frozen convolutional model.
+       The folder inputs/ contain two sample 14*14 inputs(subsampled images from MNIST) and models/ contains the frozen convolutional model.
        The script is generate_adversarial_example.py which tries to find adversarial examples for a given input.
 Run it using

        - python generate_adversarial_example.py

    (d) Parallel execution ?